Valeria Orsini Stuns In Tight Workout Gear On Instagram

 Others responded to her caption.

-“The entire bieber album lol I’m addicted to it lol,” wrote an admirer.
+“The entire [Justin] bieber album lol I’m addicted to it lol,” wrote an admirer.

-And some were lucky enough to get a response from the bombshell.
+Some were lucky enough to get a response from the bombshell.

 “You look ready for your Muay Thai.
 ‘1, 2, Superman!’
 More like – superwoman!!” exclaimed a follower.